Alice Hawkins: Activism and imprisonment

 When then 1911 census was enumerated, Hawkins participated in the suffragette census boycott.
 Her third imprisonment was later in 1911 after throwing a brick through a Home Office window in full view of a policeman.
-When her son Tom died of a brain tumour in 1912, she wrote to Emmeline Pankhurst in deep sympathy.
-She was jailed twice more in 1913, first for throwing ink into a Leicester post box, and then a last time for digging a slogan into a golf course at night.
+When Emmeline Pankhurst's son Tom died of a brain tumour in 1912, Hawkins wrote to Pankhurst in deep sympathy.

+Hawkins was jailed twice more in 1913, first for throwing ink into a Leicester post box, and then a last time for digging a slogan into a golf course at night.
 She received a Hunger Strike Medal from the WSPU.
-Hawkins was one of the prisoners who built a relationship with the female prison warders also working-class women who comforted the prisoners as well as having the job of holding them down to be force-fed.
+Hawkins was one of the prisoners who built a relationship with the female prison warders, who were also working-class women and comforted the prisoners as well as having the job of holding them down to be force-fed.

 In 1913 Hawkins was among the representatives chosen to speak with leading politicians David Lloyd George and Sir Edward Grey.
 The meeting had been arranged by Annie Kenney and Flora Drummond with the proviso that these were working-class women representing their class.
 The boot and shoe industry was particularly unfair in its treatment of women, who did exactly the same work as men but for unequal pay, lived in the poor quality housing and worked in sweated conditions.
 All the representatives explained that to improve the terrible pay and working conditions of women, their hope was that a vote would enable women to challenge the status quo in a democratic manner.
 Hawkins explained how her fellow male workers could choose a man to represent them whilst the women were left unrepresented.
-She was also suspected of being one of the four women who damaged a golf course writing 'no votes, no golf' in horse dung but this was not proven.
+She was also suspected of being one of the four women who damaged a golf course writing "no votes, no golf" in horse dung, but this was not proven.

 Her protests ceased when war was declared in 1914 and the WSPU agreed to cease protests in exchange for having all prisoners released.
 Home Office report that 1,300 women were arrested over the years in this cause, along with 100 men like Alice Hawkins' husband Alfred.

 In 2023, Leicester City Council erected a blue plaque at number 18, Mantle Road, Leicester, in an area known as Newfoundpool, where Hakwins had lived between 1905 and 1910.